pelsql/QueryAuditToolForMSSql/README.md

 - It logs the audit of queries, as well as the query's IP origin, the user who executed it, the time of completion, the program that launched it, and the database context in which it was executed.
 - The trace is recorded in external files, retrieved and processed before being inserted into the database.
 - The SQL script manages processed audit files and deletes them to avoid excessive space consumption.
-- The final trace is stored in the **dbo.AuditComplet** table of the **AuditReq** database.
+- The final trace is stored in the **dbo.FullAudit** table of the **FullQryAudit** database.
 This storage allows flexible querying using SQL filters.
 - The trace processing task runs continuously via a SQL Agent job, scheduled to start with the server.
-The associated log is also stored in the **AuditReq** database.
+The associated log is also stored in the **FullQryAudit** database.
 In case of interruption, the process is logged as an error in the SQL Agent job log, and the task is automatically restarted.
 - The process retains the last 45 days of audit for immediate access.
 Long-term retention relies on regular backups, which are the responsibility of the DBA.
 - Data integrity follows standard database management rules, such as choosing the recovery model and performing log backups.
 By default, the recovery model is full, requiring regular log backups, as is typically the case for most production databases.